HOPE PROGRAM

 You may discover that others understand more than you expected, and that being part of a group can bring relief, recognition, and connection.

-You may begin to feel more calm in your body and in your thoughts, and a greater sense of balance in everyday life.
+You may begin to feel more calm in your body and in your thoughts, and a greater sense of balance and sense of aliveness in everyday life.

 You may experience greater self-acceptance, more contact with your body, and a stronger sense of standing more safely and freely in your own life.